tltorress/tltorress/README.md

 # Hi there 👋

 I am a software developer with a focus on backend development.
-I am currently studying backend programming, and working as a freelance developer, creating bots for Telegram, Discord, and Slack.
+I am currently working as software developer at Mercado Libre using languages like Golang and Java.
+I also have experience creating bots for Telegram, Discord, and Slack.
 I am proficient in languages such as Python, Node.js and Go.
-I have some experience developing RESTful APIs with Go and Node.js.
-I am currently taking a course in CoderHouse for backend programming, but I am also self-taught and enjoy reading and learning about new technologies.
+I have experience developing RESTful APIs with Go, Node.js and Java.
+I am currently taking a course in CoderHouse of backend programming, but I am also self-taught and enjoy reading and learning about new technologies.

 ## 🌱 Skills
 - ⚡ Python